pratheeshrussell/flutter_testing_sample/README.md

 # Writing tests in flutter

-A sample project demonstrating the various tests in flutter
+A simple project demonstrating the various tests in flutter

 ## To run tests use the following commands